 Our IMPACT drivetrain increases the speed/power ratio of cyclists by up to 4 %.
-In conventional drivetrains applied torque is much greater during the down stroke than in the dead spot of the pedal revolution.
+In conventional drivetrains applied torque is much greater during the down stroke than in the dead spot of the pedal stroke.
 With our crankset the variation is significantly reduced.
 This is achieved by fiber composite leaf springs inside each hollow crank arm.
 They allow the cyclist to maintain cadence using a chainring with one or more extra teeth without spending more energy.
 The end result is up to 4 % more effective power when it is most needed: Going uphill, sprinting or accelerating.
 We have developed aluminum proof of concept crank sets with external springs for scientific testing, seen in action here:

 Our carbon lightweight versions with internal springs are based on the same principle of limited spring action and are targeted for commercialization.

 The IMPACT drive train has an integrated power meter based on the unique operation of the crankset.
 Strain gauges are not needed.
 Instead we use cost-effective, accurate and fast sensors measuring left and right torque independently at sampling rates up to 1500 Hz.
 Torque profile, power and much more can be displayed in real time on GPS cycling computers or smart phones using ANT+ or Bluetooth wireless protocols.